Sorcerio/Scene-Weaver-Manual/README.md

 ![Scene Weaver Demo Gif](./repo/bannerVideo_short_small.gif)

-_Scene Weaver is a toolkit that allows you to turn non-visual works into dynamic visual accompanyment using generative artwork._
+_The User Manual for Scene Weaver.
+A toolkit that allows you to turn non-visual works into dynamic visual accompanyment using generative artwork._

-_And this is the User Manual._

 ---